Safe space / event code of conduct policy

 The Museums Computer Group (MCG) organises events for the benefit of its members and the wider museum and technology sectors.
 It is important to the MCG that everyone can enjoy and participate in these events in a safe and respectful space, and this Code of Conduct outlines our policies and approach to conduct and behaviour during Museums+Tech conferences.

-The MCG works actively to connect, support and inspire its members, and towards the creation of a more diverse, welcoming, and inclusive community of museum technology practitioners and scholars, and is therefore dedicated to the creation of a safe, respectful, and collegial conference experience for all attendees.
+The MCG works actively to connect, support and inspire its members, through a diverse, welcoming, and inclusive community of museum technology practitioners and scholars.

 Participants are encouraged to respect and celebrate cultural and linguistic differences, and to be mindful of the diverse nature of our community in preparing presentations (see also our Guidance for Speakers) and engaging in conversation (see also our Discussion List Guidelines).

-There is no place at MCG events for harassment or intimidation based on race, religion, ethnicity, language, gender identity or expression, sexual orientation, physical or cognitive ability, age, appearance, or other group status.
-Unsolicited physical contact, unwelcome sexual attention, and bullying behaviour are likewise unacceptable.
+The conference should remain a harassment- and intimation-free environment.
+The organisers will not accept harassment of any form including (but not limited to) comments or behaviour based on race, religion, ethnicity, language, gender identity or expression, sexual orientation, physical or cognitive ability, age, physical appearance, education or other group status.

 Please respect people’s pronouns.
 If you are unfamiliar with people using they/them pronouns, you can find a guide at theythem.xyz.

 If you act or speak in a way that someone thinks is inappropriate, it is inappropriate to that time, place, and person.
 If somebody tells you that you are making them uncomfortable, you must stop making them uncomfortable; it is not acceptable behaviour to tell someone who is uncomfortable that they are wrong to feel that way.